tasneemzulaiqa/traffic-sign-classification/Readme.md

-# Traffic Sign Classification – COMP30027 Project 2 (2025)
+# Traffic Sign Classification – COMP30027 Project (2025)

 ## Project Overview
 This project focuses on classifying **German traffic signs** into one of **43 classes** using image features.
 The goal is to demonstrate **feature extraction, preprocessing, and machine learning** workflows for multi-class image classification.

+> Note: This project was completed as part of the Machine learning (COMP30027) course at the University of Melbourne.

 ---